Installation system requirements (FREE SELF)

 Redis version 6.0 or higher is recommended, as this is what ships with Omnibus GitLab packages starting with GitLab 13.9.

-The necessary hard drive space largely depends on the size of the repos you want to store in GitLab but as a rule of thumb you should have at least as much free space as all your repos combined take up.
+The necessary hard drive space largely depends on the size of the repositories you want to store in GitLab but as a guideline you should have at least as much free space as all your repositories combined take up.

-If you want to be flexible about growing your hard drive space in the future consider mounting it using LVM so you can add more hard drives when you need them.
+If you want to be flexible about growing your hard drive space in the future consider mounting it using logical volume management (LVM) so you can add more hard drives when you need them.

 Apart from a local hard drive you can also mount a volume that supports the network file system (NFS) protocol.
 This volume might be located on a file server, a network attached storage (NAS) device, a storage area network (SAN) or on an Amazon Web Services (AWS) Elastic Block Store (EBS) volume.

-If you have enough RAM memory and a recent CPU the speed of GitLab is mainly limited by hard drive seek times.
-Having a fast drive (7200 RPM and up) or a solid state drive (SSD) will improve the responsiveness of GitLab.
+If you have enough RAM and a recent CPU the speed of GitLab is mainly limited by hard drive seek times.
+Having a fast drive (7200 RPM and up) or a solid state drive (SSD) improves the responsiveness of GitLab.

-- 2 cores is the recommended number of cores and supports up to 500 users
+- 4 cores is the recommended minimum number of cores and supports up to 500 users

-- 8GB RAM is the recommended memory size for all installations and supports up to 100 users
+4GB RAM is the required minimum memory size and supports up to 500 users

 if your available memory changes.
 We also recommend configuring the kernel's swappiness setting